cbtham/rhoai-genai-workshop/README.md

 Congratulations!
 You have now successfully deployed a LLM model on Red Hat Openshift AI using the vLLM ServingRuntime for KServe. -->

 ## 2.0 Create and use a custom workbench with the deployed inference server
-Think of workbench as an application in a wall garden.
+Workbench is a containerized, development environment for data scientists, AI engineers to build, train, test and iterate within the OpenShift AI platform.

 ### 2.1 AnythingLLM
-AnythingLLM is a full-stack application that enables you to turn any document, resource, or piece of content into context that any LLM can use as a reference during chatting.
+AnythingLLM is a full-stack workbench that enables you to turn any document, resource, or piece of content into context that any LLM can use as a reference during chatting.
 This application allows you to pick and choose which LLM or Vector Database you want to use as well as supporting multi-user management and permissions.

 #### 2.1.1 AnythingLLM in Red Hat Openshift AI
 To get started quickly, we will use a custom workbench - a feature offered by Red Hat Openshift AI to quickly host compatible containerized applications easily.